hpc/charliecloud/doc-src/command-usage.rst

 ch-pull2dir
 +++++++++++

-Download image via :code:`docker pull` and unpack it into directory.
+Pull image from a Docker Hub and unpack into directory.

 .. include:: ./ch-pull2dir_desc.rst

 ch-pull2tar
 +++++++++++

-Download image via :code:`docker pull` and flatten it to tarball.
+Pull image from a Docker Hub and flatten into tarball.

 .. include:: ./ch-pull2tar_desc.rst